qmk/qmk_firmware/docs/hand_wire.md

 The smoke that the rosin releases is harmful, so be careful not to breath it or get it in your eyes/face.

 After soldering things in place, it may be helpful to blow on the joint to push the smoke away from your face, and cool the solder quicker.
-You should see the solder develop a matte (not shiney) surface as it solidifies.
+You should see the solder develop a matte (not shiny) surface as it solidifies.
 Keep in mind that it will still be very hot afterwards, and will take a couple minutes to be cool to touch.
 Blow on it will accelerate this process.

 When the first diode is complete, the next one will need to be soldered to both the keyswitch, and the previous diode at the new elbow.
 That will look something like this: